wallarm/terraform-provider-wallarm/docs/resources/rule_bruteforce_counter.md

 # wallarm_rule_bruteforce_counter

-!> The resource is deprecated.
-Will be removed in future versions.
+!> The resource will be deprecated in the future versions.

 Provides the resource to manage rules with the "Define brute-force attacks counter" action type.
 For detecting brute-force attacks, with every request, one of the statistical counters is incremented.
 By default, the counter name is automatically defined based on the domain name and the request path.